codefellows-portland-javascript-401d4/express-single-resource/README.md

 ### Project Functionality
   - This is a Code Fellows Lab Assignment to create an http express server that uses the file system for persistent storage and retrieval - it is a faux database for notes
-  - The http server runs on localhost:8080
+  - The http server runs on localhost:3000

-  - server.js acts as a server & router
+  - server.js acts as a server
+  - app.js acts as request handler & router
   - dataStore.js accesses the the file system
   - readBody.js asynchronously builds the requestbody from the chunked database
   - resHandler.js writes the response and errors back to the user